paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2013-04-17-silicon_valley.md

 Although unintentional, the articles I had saved and now chosen to read, paint a disparaging picture of the companies that are based here, and the people who choose to work for them.

-## Abandoning the Checks and Balances
+## Abandoning the checks and balances

 I found [Evgeny Morozov's interview with the Guardian][2] fascinating, if not a little outlandish at times.
 Morozov is author of <cite>[The Net Delusion][3]</cite> and has written a second book <cite>[To Save Everything, Click Here][4]</cite>, both of which I'm inclined to read, if only because they challenge common ideas perpetuated within the tech industry.

 In this interview, Morozov begins by criticising the self-tracking movement, which he describes as 'solutionist':